udaiyan/due-diligence-quality-lab/README.md

 ---

-## How this maps to a quality engineer role
+## How this demo maps to a quality engineer role

 | Typical requirement | Where it lives | Proof |
 |---|---|---|